kobozo/kobozo-opencode/command/ui-check.md

 - Explain next steps clearly

 ### Error Handling
-- If playwright-tester fails: Report and suggest solutions
+- If playwright-test-generator fails: Report and suggest solutions
 - If style guide missing: Suggest creating it first
 - If screenshots can't be captured: Debug with user